ricardoantonio/ricardoantonio/README.md

 ## My name is **Ricardo Antonio**, I'm from México and I'm a Web Developer.
 I've been self-taught and constantly learning.

 - 🔭 I’m currently working on [Simco Tools](https://simcotools.app), a personal project related to Sim Companies, a business simulation game.
-- 🌱 I’m currently learning _JavaScript, Pyhton and Java._
+- 🌱 I’m currently learning _JavaScript, Pyhton, Go and Java._
 - 👯 I’m looking to collaborate on frontend projects. **Available for hire.**
 - 📫 How to reach me: you can write to me at contacto@ricardoantonio.com or follow me on Twitter [@rantoniodev](https://twitter.com/rantoniodev)